 Logan is a somewhat small city located in the state of Ohio.
 With a population of 7,117 people and five constituent neighborhoods, Logan is the 208th largest community in Ohio.
-Much of the housing stock in Logan was built prior to World War II, making it one of the older and more historic cities in the country.
+Logan has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Logan is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Logan is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Logan who work in office and administrative support (15.63%), sales jobs (9.13%), and food service (8.46%).
+Unlike some cities, Logan isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Logan are a mix of both white- and blue-collar jobs.
+Overall, Logan is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Logan who work in office and administrative support (16.02%), food service (10.50%), and sales jobs (8.96%).

-The per capita income in Logan in 2010 was $19,130, which is lower middle income relative to Ohio and the nation.
-This equates to an annual income of $76,520 for a family of four.
+The per capita income in Logan in 2010 was $18,236, which is low income relative to Ohio, and lower middle income relative to the rest of the US.
+This equates to an annual income of $72,944 for a family of four.
 However, Logan contains both very wealthy and poor people as well.

 The people who call Logan home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Logan residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Logan include Irish, English, Dutch, and Italian.

 The most common language spoken in Logan is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Korean and French.